benzy25/plugs/wp-content/plugins/user-meta/readme.txt

 05. Supported fields for creating profile or registration form.

 == Changelog ==

+= 1.2.1 =
+* PHP7 compatibility
+* Modify class names according to PSR-2 standard
+* Added more options to captcha
+* Lite: Add login features to lite version
+* Fix: print inline js to backend profile (date-time was not working)
+* Fix: bug on user importing extra fields
+* Fix: Login error message bug
+* Fix: Conditional logic for checkbox, radio, and multi-select
+* Fix: Using multiple captchas on the same page

 = 1.2 =
 * Visual options selector for dropdown, multi-select, radio and checkbox